5 Reasons You Struggle with Toes-to-Bar

-For more information on breaking down the toes-to-bar and how to figure out where you should start in your progression practice, check out this series we published a while back.
+For more information on breaking down the toes-to-bar and how to figure out where you should start in your progression practice, check out What Are Toes to Bar?

 Interested in more in-depth coaching to improve your gymnastics skills?
 With three different levels and demo videos for each workout, the Invictus Gymnastics supplemental program is designed to address weaknesses and progress you to Rx CrossFit gymnastics skills.

-Note: This blog has been updated for 2019 with current information, tactics, and a fifth reason you struggle with toes-to-bar for relevency.
+Note: This blog has been updated for 2019 with current information, tactics, and a fifth reason you struggle with toes-to-bar for relevancy.